 From the outset we knew we had to go beyond our personal experience and our own private wisdoms about writing and likely have them challenged.
 So we read books, searched blogs, watched videos, and discussed among ourselves.
 We also asked around.
 We approached colleagues who have made important contributions to the field of higher education studies – as authors, editors, reviewers, and supervisors.

-Thirty-eight of them were kind enough to take part in this exercise by sending us their thoughts on academic writing, sharing their views on common mistakes, offering pieces of advice, and recommending literature.
+Majority were kind enough to take part in this exercise by sending us their thoughts on academic writing, sharing their views on common mistakes, offering pieces of advice, and recommending literature.
 We are very grateful for this and we would like to give all of them here a big THANK YOU for taking the time and especially for having inspired us to think of this beyond a single event.